maxmonteiro2008/-datasciencecoursera/README.md

 <h2>4 Desired files Loading as tables </h2>

-NOw that we have the right files mapped , we're going to load the data into tables.
+Now that we have the right files mapped out , we're going to load the data into tables.
 #support tables
 activitylabels<- read.table(activities_file,header = FALSE)
 featureslabels<- read.table(features_file,header = FALSE)